exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-5.md

 ## A theory's internal state

 Now, hit Save again on your theory file (without changing anything) and wait for the SDK to upload it.
 Notice that your $q$ has been reset back to one!
 (I am such a mean teacher).
 The reason why this happens, is that unlike upgrade levels, currencies, or milestones, terms like $q$ are just regular programming variables, which aren't saved anywhere outside of the scope that it's running in.
-In order to save these variables, the game provides us a way to store (serialise) them, in the form of an internal state.
+In order to save these variables, the game provides us a way to store (serialize) them, in the form of an internal state.
 The internal state is stored as a string, and is loaded once after everything in the theory file has been loaded (which means it is run even after **init**).

 The theory provides two functions for handling the internal state:

-- **getInternalState** saves (serialises) variables of your choosing into a string that's stored in your save file.
+- **getInternalState** saves (serializes) variables of your choosing into a string that's stored in your save file.
 This function is called every 60 seconds while the theory is running, and once when you switch to another theory.
-- **setInternalState** loads (deserialises) this state string from your save file.
+- **setInternalState** loads (deserializes) this state string from your save file.
 It is called once after everything else has loaded (upgrades, milestones, etc).
 You do not need to manually call either of these functions.

 In most examples of theory implementations you've seen, either in the samples folder, or even custom theories, the internal state is often laid out in a straight line.
 While this can save space, it will definitely be a pain in your tooshie if you decide to change the state format by inserting or rearranging elements.
 Because of this, I will introduce to you the JSON method, which allows the internal state to be saved in a key-and-value format: